murphyka/information_explorable/info_decomp.md

 </label> *Display optimal information allocations*

 The right vertical axis now displays the optimal amount of information to receive from each town.
-If your budget only allows for one total bit of transmitted information, it's best to get about 3/4 of a bit from town A and 1/4 of a bit from town B.
+If your budget only allows for one total bit of transmitted information, it's best to get about 3/4 of a bit from town 1 and 1/4 of a bit from town 2.
-Phrased more generally, given the statistical relationship observed in the dataset, we've found a spectrum of the most informative variation in `$X_A$` and `$X_B$` about `$Y$`.
+Phrased more generally, given the statistical relationship observed in the dataset, we've found a spectrum of the most informative variation in `$X_1$` and `$X_2$` about `$Y$`.

 Let's change the statistical relationship between the towns' weather.
 Adjust the sliders or click on the buttons below, and watch for changes in the optimal information allocations.